 "A rare and delightful glimpse...."
 (John Santos, 7 times Grammy nominee, USA Fontanals Fellow)

-Half-hour (28 min.), color, HD, produced-directed by Eve A. Ma.
-In English, and Spanish with English subtitles. $15 plus S&H (plus sales tax in CA)
+Half-hour (28 min.), color, HD, closed captions, produced-directed by Eve A. Ma; in English, & Spanish w/English subtitles. $15 plus S&H (sales tax in CA)

 A documentary about traditional Afro-Peruvian music and dance, showing its connection to Latin jazz.
 Filmed in Peru and the San Francisco Bay Area, it was originally released in 2007, then revised in 2016.

 Finalist, Best Documentary, San Diego Black Film Festival.

 Screened in three countries including the prestigious Pan-African Film Festival of Los Angeles.